By Tamoha Siddiqui

 to Indonesian beats, in the middle of Michigan:

 white, black, brown, all were one

 You thought I wasn’t looking, but I was.

 Immigrant spices dissolved

 As you threw up your pink arms

 Somewhere, your soul alighted;

-Moonlight on a tulip
+Moonlight on a tulip,

-Wind on the sand dunes
+Wind on the sand dunes,

-Mellow in a melting of color,
+Mellow in a melting of colours,

 Tamoha Siddiqui is a teacher-researcher and poet from Bangladesh.
 She’s a Fulbright awardee currently housed at Michigan State University as a graduate student.
 In 2018, Tamoha founded a bilingual poetry collective in Dhaka, working as a performer, organizer, and facilitator of local poetry shows and workshops.
 Furthermore, she debuted as a performance poetry artist in America in 2019 through events hosted by the The Poetry Room, Michigan.
 Her work has been highlighted in a number of Bangladeshi newspapers and anthologies.